Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: METHODOLOGY

 To optimize the loss function and predict the probabilities of the final disease classes, we incorporated both $\hat{Z}^{I}$ and $\hat{Z}^{C}$ into the supervised binary classification loss using the softmax function.
 The cross-entropy loss function can be expressed as:

 where $y_i$ is the one-hot vector of the true label, and $\hat{y}_i^I$ and $\hat{y}_i^C$ are the model's outputs for the image and meta-features, respectively.

 During the optimization process, we developed a comprehensive loss function that integrates cross-entropy and contrastive loss from the two cross-graph modalities.
 To further enhance the effectiveness of this combined loss, we incorporated the mean squared error between the similarity matrix $S$ and the diagonal matrix $D_{ii}=\sum_{i}A_{ii}$ when calculating the clustering of the module output fusion.
 The extend diagonal loss is expressed as:

+where $\mathcal{L}_{diag}$ enforces structural consistency between graphs.
 We use $\beta$ as a leverage coefficient to control the optimization weight of the overall loss, which is defined as follows:

 where $\beta$ can be set between 0 and 1, and it controls the contribution level of different losses.
 The coefficient $\beta$ adjusts the weight assigned to each loss component.
+Specifically, $\mathcal{L}_I$ and $\mathcal{L}_C$ represent the supervised cross-entropy classification losses for the image modality and clinical meta-feature modality, respectively, as defined in Eq.~\ref{eq:I_loss} and Eq.~\ref{eq:C_loss}.